kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	group_difference(TK104, TK105)  # See Q4 in assignment 3 for this function
 	lm_difference(TK104, TK105)

-Use this function in the same way you did in `question 4 of assignment 3 <http://stats4.eng.mcmaster.ca/wiki/Assignment_3_-_2010_-_Solution>`_.
+Use this function in the same way you did in :ref:`the CO2 question from the least squares section <univariate-CO2-question>`.
 For example, you will find that comparing TK104 and TK107 that :math:`z = 1.4056`, and the confidence interval was: :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
 Similarly when coding :math:`d_i = 0` for reactor TK104 and :math:`d_i = 1` for reactor TK107, we get the least squares confidence interval: :math:`-21.4 \leq g \leq 119`.
 This is a little surprising at first, because the first method first creates a pooled variance, calculates a :math:`z`-value and then a confidence interval.
 The least squares method just builds a single linear model, and calculates the confidence interval using the model's standard error.

 .. _DOE-randomization: